 A trick-or-treater slips and falls

 With all the excited kids running to your door, what happens if one trips and falls on your property?
-Fortunately, most home insurance policies will cover you if someone injures themselves accidentally on your property.
+Fortunately, most home insurance policies will cover you if someone accidentally injures themselves in this way.
 But, you are responsible for taking precautions to avoid a potential injury.
-For example, you should:
+For example, play it safe and ensure you:

 - Clear debris and obstacles from your walkway

 - Make sure your property is well lit

 - Keep your pets indoors on the big night

 With any luck, a homeowner will never experience vandalism on their property; but Halloween often brings out the most ghoulish behaviour in some people.
 Check your insurance policy, does it cover vandalism?
 Most do and will cover the cost of any damage in excess of the policy’s deductible.

 Your car may also be a target, and if vandalized (say your paint job is ruined) you will also be covered, but only if your car insurance policy includes comprehensive coverage.
 Comprehensive coverage is optional so not everyone has it, but if you do it provides benefits for situations other than a collision.
 It can replace broken glass, cover the costs to repair damages from vandalism or fire, and replace your car if it is stolen and not recovered.